async-profiler/async-profiler/docs/ProfilingNonJavaApplications.md

 # Profiling Non-Java Applications

 The scope of profiling non-java applications is limited to the case when profiler is controlled programmatically from the process being profiled.
-Similarly to the existing [Java API](https://github.com/async-profiler/async-profiler/blob/restructure_readme/docs/AlternateWaysToUseAsprof.md#using-java-api), there is a C API for using inside native applications.
+Similar to the [Java API](https://github.com/async-profiler/async-profiler/blob/restructure_readme/docs/AlternateWaysToUseAsprof.md#using-java-api), there is a C API for using inside native applications.
 ```